sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 * - 3.1.3.
   - 2
   - We implement data handling restrictions on data coming into the environment.
-    These involve getting agreement from the information asset owner, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
+    These involve getting agreement from the information asset owner, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
     These stakeholders must sign a form detailing the requested ingress to confirm their agreement.
 * - 3.1.4.
   - 2
   - We implement data handling restrictions on data coming out of the environment.
-    These involve getting agreement from the information asset owner, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
+    These involve getting agreement from the information asset owner, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
     These stakeholders must sign a form detailing the requested egress to confirm their agreement.
     These signed forms are kept in a private sharepoint folder, maintained by the TRE operators.
 * - 3.1.5.